Register a New Account

 You can enable/disable FIDO authentication for your account here.

-You must have FIDO token with you before you can enable FIDO authentication.
+You must have FIDO token or passkey enabled devices before you can enable FIDO authentication.

 FIDO authentication provides extra security and convenience without needing you to remember your password.
 Whenever possible, we encourage users to use FIDO for authentication.